livcarman/vimrc/README.md

 ### Plugin Installation

-The plugins are managed by [vim-plug](https://github.com/junegunn/vim-plug/), by they are already included in the `bundle` folder (just in case they're ever removed from GitHub).
+The plugins are managed by [vim-plug](https://github.com/junegunn/vim-plug/).
+They're also included in the `bundle` folder (just in case they're ever removed from GitHub).
 You can update them at any time by opening vim and running the `:PlugInstall` command.